kingston-hackSpace/hackSpace-Library/README.md

 ----
 ## Sustainability and Technology

+- A Slow, Contemporary Violence: Damaged Environments of Technological Culture

 - Digital rubbish : a natural history of electronics

 - Better Things: Materials for Sustainable Product Design